MARK CURRY

 Photo credit: Mark Curry

 But he came back.
-This time he was headed toward the escalator going down.
-I grabbed my camera.
-As he passed, I politely said, "Excuse me."
+This time, he was headed toward the escalator going down.
+I grabbed my camera and, as he passed, I politely said, “Excuse me.”

 He flippantly waved his hand above his head without looking at me, said, “Hi,” to the air, and after a few more steps, he started down the escalator.
-It was rude.
-He seemed too cool to pursue and my plane was due soon, so I let him go.
+It felt dismissive, so I let him go.
+I have standards.

 Once on the escalator, however, he turned around and waved me over to follow him.
-That was nice.
-My friend said she'd watch my stuff, so I rushed over and down the escalator stairs to meet him.
+I happily rushed over and down the escalator stairs to meet him.
 Over his shoulder and not looking at me, he asked my name.
-I told him and began my pitch.
-“So, this is a little weird, but I have this celebrity photo album...”
-He seemed annoyed and still wasn't looking at me.
-“It's just a bunch of pictures of me taken by celebrities.”
-I touched his shoulder, hoping to break his icy composure.
-"Will you take my picture?"
+“Rebecca,” I said, and started my pitch.
+“So, this is a little weird, but I have this celebrity photo album…” He still wasn’t looking at me.
+“It’s just a bunch of pictures of me taken by celebrities.”
+I touched his shoulder, hoping to break his aloof composure.
+“Will you take my picture?”
 I asked.
-The guy in front of him started to laugh.
-Mark, tonight's unusually stoic comedian, realized he must have missed something so he replayed my comment in his mind.
+The guy in front of him started to laugh, and I could see Mark replay my comment in his mind.

 “Wait, you want me to take a picture of you?” he asked.
-It was crystalizing in his mind.
-He immediately ripened into a lively participant, actually made eye contact, and gladly said, “Okay!
+He immediately came alive, made eye contact, and said, “Okay!
 Cool!!
-I've never heard that before.”
+I’ve never heard that before.”

-Once we reached the ground floor I handed him my camera.
-He glanced around our bland location searching for a good backdrop, and then he said, “How about over here by the baggage claim sign?”
-Happily, I said, “Whatever you think; you're the artist.”
-That response taunted him to get more creative.
-He looked around and pointed to the area between the two escalators.
-“Oh, or there.
-Get up there.”
-Jumping up was a challenge as both of the handrails I was using to stabilize myself were in motion.
-My hands were constantly being thrust forward so it took a couple of tries but I made it.
+Once we reached the ground floor, I handed him my camera.
+He glanced around our bland location, scouting for a good scene, and then he said, “How about over here by the baggage claim sign?”
+“Whatever you think,” I said.
+“You’re the artist.”
+That taunted him to get more creative.
+He looked around, then said, “Oh, or there.
+Get up there,” pointing to the area between the two escalators.
+Jumping up was a challenge, as both of the handrails I was using to stabilize myself were in motion.
+My hands were constantly being thrust forward, so it took a couple of tries, but I made it.

-The woman who was riding the escalator behind me followed me off and kindly said, “Would you like me to take a picture of the two of you?”
-He quickly responded, “No. She just wants me to take one of her!!”
-He was laughing.
+A woman followed me off the escalator and kindly asked, “Would you like me to take a picture of the two of you?”
+“No. She just wants me to take one of her,” he laughed.

 Overexposed negative credit: Mark Curry